nicholasayam/Digital-CV/Works.md

 Under the Therapist-oriented games, the Sound Machine game acts as a tool for the therapist to help their patients express themselves through music.
 This section was made with research on Pattern Sensory Enhancement (PSE) that helps patients improve their motor control through sound patterns.

   - Within Sound Machine, there are 2 sub-games: Audio Manipulator and Drum Machine.
-Audio Manipulator manipulates sounds (pitch/volume) based on the patient’s hand pitch and rotation, while Drum Machine acts as a virtual snare drum for patients to use during therapy.
+The Audio Manipulator manipulates sounds (pitch/volume) based on the patient’s hand pitch and rotation, while the Drum Machine acts as a virtual snare drum for patients to use during therapy.

 **Note**: Patients are not required to be musically proficient to play the games, but rather enjoy the process of rehabilitating through learning and playing music.